EU eyes Belarus sanctions targeting sectors close to leader - News Break

 EU eyes Belarus sanctions targeting sectors close to leader

-BRUSSELS — (AP) — European Union nations on Thursday sketched out plans for new sanctions against Belarus that will target economic sectors close to its authoritarian president, as they sought to strike back at him for the forced diversion of a passenger jet to arrest a dissident journalist.
+BRUSSELS — (AP) — European Union nations sketched out plans Thursday for new sanctions against Belarus that will target economic sectors close to its authoritarian president, as they sought to strike back at him for the forced diversion of a passenger jet to arrest a dissident journalist.

+Still amid the testy standoff with the EU, Belarus did get some help from its ally Russia, which refused to allow two Moscow-bound flights to change their paths in order to avoid flying through Belarus' airspace.

-As the EU works to hold Lukashenko to account, the parents of detained journalist Raman Pratasevich, appealed at a news conference in Poland for help from the international community to free their son.
+As the EU works to hold Lukashenko to account, the parents of the detained 26-year-old journalist, Raman Pratasevich, appealed at a news conference in Poland for help from the international community to free their son.

 “I want you to hear my cry, the cry of my soul.
-So that you understand how difficult it is for us now and how much we are experiencing this situation,” Natalia Pratasevich, his mother, said in Russian in remarks that were first translated into Polish and then English.
+So that you understand how difficult it is for us now and how much we are experiencing this situation,” Natalia Pratasevich, his mother, said.
 "I am begging you, help me free my son.”

 The EU ministers said they had her predicament in mind as they did their work.